 Core Principles

 - LLMs are predictors, not logic engines.
-They generate plausible answers, not guaranteed truths.
+They generate plausible continuations, not guaranteed truths.

 Tokens & Context